maelvls/maelvls.github.io/content/2020/how-do-packets-come-back/index.md

 using Kubernetes Services.
 In the last diagram of that post, I could not clearly see how traffic could make its way back to the user.
-In this article, I will try to understand how packets are able to flow back to the user and why stateless rewritting is interesting.
+In this article, I will try to understand how packets are able to flow back to the user and where stateless rewriting happens.

 In the following diagram, we can see a packet coming from a user, then being re-written by Google's VPC firewalls and finally coming into a VM